 - White Bean and Veggie Salad from EatingWell

-- 2 cans (16 oz. each) reduced-sodium garbanzo beans, drained and rinsed (divided)
+- 2 cans (16 oz. each) garbanzo beans, rinsed and drained (chickpeas)

 - 2 tablespoon freshly squeezed lemon juice